 The answer is not so simple.
 There are several levels of how Thai Massage is being practiced.
-Most Thai and western massage therapists know Thai Massage as a system of stretching and pressure points.
+Most Thai and Western massage therapists know Thai Massage as a system of stretching and pressure points.

 Thais often look at the multitude of foreigners who come to Thailand to study Thai Massage as curiosity seekers and cash cows.

-Consequently a high percentage of Thai Massage schools are set up as massage factories that churn out students as fast as possible for as much money as they can get..
+Consequently, a high percentage of Thai Massage schools are set up as massage factories that churn out students as fast as possible for as much money as they can get.

 Western students have one advantage over their Thai counterparts.
 They can access anatomical knowledge more easily on their own.

-Only in recent years some of the bigger Thai Massage schools have started to include anatomy training in their classes since there was a demand by their western students.
+Only in recent years some of the bigger Thai Massage schools have started to include anatomy training in their classes since there was a demand by their Western students.

 Where Thai Massage goes under the radar

 On one end of the spectrum there are those who have actually undergone years of training and who are highly educated.
 But in general you won’t find them teaching Thai Massage to foreigners in massage factories.

-At the other end of the spectrum there are often very simple, but highly intuitive and shamanic practitioners who generally do not speak any English.
+At the other end of the spectrum, there are often very simple, but highly intuitive and shamanic practitioners who generally do not speak any English.

-Their knowledge does not come from formal education and sophisticated training, but from apprenticing, good intuition and lots of experience.
+Their knowledge does not come from formal education and sophisticated training, but from apprenticing, good intuition, and lots of experience.

 Anatomy in Thai Massage:

-East and West are not on the same wave length
+East and West are not on the same wavelength

 When Thai Massage is taught in Western schools, anatomy is generally part of the curriculum.

-But I also have to say that I have received countless wonderful Thai Massage sessions here in Thailand from therapists with no anatomical knowledge.
+But I also have to say that I have received countless wonderful Thai Massage sessions in Thailand from therapists who had absolutely no anatomical knowledge.

-Thai Massage, anatomy and energy
+Thai Massage, anatomy, and energy

-Energy lines are not part of western anatomical training, but are an entirely different area of knowledge.
+Energy lines are not part of western anatomical training but are an entirely different area of knowledge.

-A lot of it is forgotten by the students after they pass their exams, unless they are real anatomy aficionados.
-And at the same time western massage is very much lacking an understanding of the energetic components of the body.
+A lot of it is forgotten by the students after they pass their exams unless they are real anatomy aficionados.
+And at the same time, Western massage is very much lacking an understanding of the energetic components of the body.

 It is definitely possible to perform an excellent Thai Massage without any anatomical knowledge, but therapists who are trained in the more profound traditional Thai medicine can take it to an even higher level.